Linux

 Secrets

-1. Create the secret file
+1. Create the secrets file:

 cd /home/podman/deployments/